gblfrc/cg-2023-assignments/README.md

 Now the assignment should show two grey squares, a horizontal and a vertical one.
 Repeat the same process changing the names of the input shaders to the ones including *.v2*; when running the program with the new shaders you should see a [Mandelbrot set](https://en.wikipedia.org/wiki/Mandelbrot_set).

-### A10
+### A10 - A13
-The solution to this assignment required editing two shader files.
-For this reason, the folder for this assignment contains another folder, called *shaders*.
-To successfully run the solution replace the whole *shaders* folder with the one provided and compile the files contained therein with the same commands written above for A09.
+The solutions to these assignments required editing shader files.
+For this reason, the folders for these assignments contain another one, called *shaders*.
+To successfully run the solutions, replace the files in the *shaders* folder (extracted from the archive) with the ones published in this repo and compile such files with similar commands as the ones written above for A09.
+Usually, the required shader names are listed in the *.pdf* file describing the assignment task.

-### A11
+## Troubleshooting
-The folder structure is similar to that for A10: the folder contains the 3 modified shaders, which have to be compiled with the usual *glslc* commands.
-Given the folder structure, it is advisable not to include in the project the *.obj* files which can be found in the *models* folder after unzipping the archive.
-Including such files might cause a VS compilation error (LNK1136) claiming them to be corrupted.
+- Starting with A11, the provided archive includes also a *models* folder containing *.obj* files.
+It is advisable not to include such files in the VS project for this might cause the throw of a VS compilation error (LNK1136) claiming them to be corrupted.
+- It might happen, upon compiling the project with VS, that an error (C4996) is thrown for the presence of an unsafe function *sprintf* in the header file *stb_image_write.h*.
+To solve this issue, simply replace such function with *sprintf_s*.

 ## Author
 - [Gibellini Federico](https://github.com/gblfrc)